nickmerwin/vanity_slug/README.md

   * action: route vanity slug will resolve to (default: RESTful show route i.e. "/posts/:id").
 Route must be defined.
   * field_to_slug: which column to use in vanity slug generation (default: :name).
   * slug_field: which column to store generated slug (default: :slug).
-  * uniqueness_scope: method or attribute to use as uniqueness check in slug generation (default: nil).
+  * uniqueness_scope: method or attribute to use as uniqueness scope in slug generation (default: nil).

 #### Config